A higher chromatic analogue of the image of J: Thom spectra and characteristic classes

 \subsection{A model for $B(S, R_n)$}

 Let $r$ denote a topological generator for the $p$-adic units $\Z_p^{\times}$.
 At times it will be useful to take $r$ to be $g = \zeta(1+p)$, where $\zeta$ is a primitive $p-1^{\rm st}$ root of unity.
 At others it will be beneficial to choose $r \in \N$; e.g., any positive integer whose reduction modulo $p^2$ generates $(\Z / p^2)^{\times}$.
-We note that for any choice, there is a cofibre sequence
+We recall from Proposition \ref{invertible_prop} that for $r=g$ there is a cofibre sequence

+This may be shown to be a fibre sequence for other generators $r$ using the fact that $\Z_p^{\times}$ is topologically cyclic.
+Alternatively, this follows from the $\Z_p^{\times}$-equivariant identification $R_n \simeq E_n^{h\SGn}$ of Corollary \ref{snaith_cor}.

 \begin{prop}